opendocsg/slw-judgments-backfill/2014_SGHC_154/report.md

  ( b ) that some act of the company has been done or is threatened or that some resolution of the members, holders of debentures or any class of them has been passed or is proposed which unfairly discriminates against or is otherwise prejudicial to one or more of the members or holders of debentures (including himself).

-51     As stated by the Court of Appeal in _Over & Over Ltd v Bonvests Holdings Ltd and another_ [2010] 2 SLR 776 (“ _Over & Over_ ”) at [81], “the touchstone by which the court determines whether to grant relief under s 216 of the Companies Act” was _commercial unfairness_.
+51     As stated by the Court of Appeal in _Over & Over Ltd v Bonvests Holdings Ltd and another_ <span class="citation">[2010] 2 SLR 776</span> (“ _Over & Over_ ”) at [81], “the touchstone by which the court determines whether to grant relief under s 216 of the Companies Act” was _commercial unfairness_.
 The question is whether there was “a visible departure from the standards of fair dealing and a violation of the conditions of fair play which a shareholder is entitled to expect” ( _Over & Over_ at [77], quoting _Re Kong Thai Sawmill (Miri) Sdn Bhd_ [1978] 2 MLJ 227).

 **_Whether there was a quasi-partnership_**